 Landfilling areas will generally progress from north to south and from west to east.
-When a cell is opened, waste lifts will be placed to cover all areas to a depth of 10 to 15 feet to reduce leachate generation prior to placement to higher elevations in a cell.
+When a cell is opened, waste lifts will be placed in areas that do not have a rain cover to a depth of 10 to 15 feet to reduce leachate generation prior to placement to higher elevations in a cell.